 This document outlines the rules and regulations for the conduct of and participation in the National School Games (NSG).
-This is subject to possible changes in prevailing national posture.
-Update will be communicated to participating schools when required.

-These rules and regulations should be interpreted and implemented in alignment to the spirit of the SSSC's Mission, Aspirations and Motto (Refer to Annex A)
+These rules and regulations should be interpreted and implemented in alignment to the spirit of the SSSC's Mission, Aspirations and Motto (Refer to Annex A).

-SECTION A - ADMINISTRATIVE RULES & REGULATIONS
+SECTION A - ADMINISTRATIVE RULES AND REGULATIONS

-1. RULES AND REGULATIONS
+1. ORGANISATION STRUCTURE AND GOVERNING BODIES